ml-pastore/AudioFlash/README.md

 An audio flashcard application using Azure TTS API.

 User edits in CSV file.
-(TBD)
 CSV gets translated to WAV files.
-(TBD)